Dal1ster/HWCInternalDatabase/README.md

 ### Sessions
 As the website (currently) does not have a database to reduce the load on the relatively weak deployment server, sessions are stored in memory.
-This means when the server is restarted eg. via `npm run deploy`, all user sessions are lost, this is fine as they were not used in many places (at least during Arc 1).
+This means when the server is restarted (eg. via `npm run deploy`), all user sessions are lost.
+This was acceptable as they were not used in many places (prior to Arc 2 only rebirth.exe used them).

-To avoid this happening when filesystem.json is updated, you can go to `/filesystem/reload` to reload the cached version of the filesystem file used by the server.
+However, to avoid this happening when filesystem.json is updated, you can go to `/filesystem/reload` to reload the cached version of the filesystem file used by the server.